SyntkaFRu/Themed-Button/README.md

-# Button_App
+# Themed-Button

-Button_App is a React.js project that showcases a customizable Button component styled with Tailwind CSS.
+Themed-Button is a React.js project that showcases a customizable Button component styled with Tailwind CSS.
 This repository provides documentation on how to implement and use the Button component, along with examples demonstrating various button variations.

 ## Table of Contents